EDOYou/family-tree/README.md

 The Family-Tree project aims to create an interactive 3D visualization of a family tree in honor of Taghiyev family.
 This application will allow users to view their family connections in a unique and engaging way, and to add new family members as the family grows.

 ## Features
-- **3D Family Tree Visualization:** Utilize Three.js to render a 3D tree where each fruit or leaf represents a family member.
+- **3D Family Tree Visualization:** Utilizes Three.js to render a basic rotating cube, which will be the foundation for the more complex family tree visualization.
-- **User Interaction:** Users can interact with the tree to view more details about each family member.
+- **User Interaction:** Users can currently view a basic 3D object; interactive family tree nodes will be added in future updates.
-- **Add New Members:** Interface to add new family members to the tree.

 ## Tech Stack
 - **Frontend:**
-  - **Framework:** React
+  - **Framework:** React (TypeScript)
   - **UI Framework:** Material-UI
   - **3D Rendering:** Three.js
   - **API Interaction:** Axios